 |Woodworking Home Page||See our furniture||Getting Started||Plesums Home Page|

-I was recently asked to repair some cane chair seats.
+A few years ago I was asked to repair some cane chair seats.
 One was totally destroyed, so I agreed to try, and used it to learn the process.

 There are two distinct ways that chairs are caned.
 A chair seat with holes around the frame has a hand-woven rattan seat.
 I have not learned that process.
 A groove in the seat frame uses a pre-woven rattan, sometimes called pressed cane, that is wedged into the groove, glued, and sealed with a cane strip called a spline.
 This is the process that I learned, and therefore the service I offer.

 The first step is to remove the old cane spline and rattan webbing.
 Hopefully a water soluble glue was used initially, so after the cane spline is removed, the water can be left in the groove for up to several hours to soften the glue.
 You are welcome to clean the groove before bringing me the chairs, but be careful not to change the size of the groove, especially anything that would make it uneven.
-I charge $1 per inch for straight grooves, and $1.50 per inch for curved.
-For a typical 16x16 inch seat, the cost for this step is $64.
+This is roughly half the cost of the repair.

 I do not keep a variety of materials in stock.
 My local source no longer carries the materials, so mail-order to the rescue.
-Therefore I will special order the material for you, at your expense, which may delay your project slightly.
+Therefore I will special order the material for you, which may delay your project slightly.

 The top of the rattan has a hard skin, and does not absorb stain or finish well.
 After examining several sets of furniture, it appears that most colored rattan was sprayed with the color of the furniture when the furniture was initially finished in the factory.
 Some experts suggest coating the top with shellac, but that experiment was not satisfactory.
 The bottom of the seat, which is the inside of the reed, is normally left unfinished.
 Therefore unless I can spray the entire set of chairs, the rattan needs to be left natural, such as these pictures.